frankvegadelgado/finlay/README.md

   -h, --help            show this help message and exit -i INPUTFILE, --inputFile INPUTFILE
                         Input file path
-  -a, --all             Enable find all triangles
+  -a, --all             Enable the identification of all triangles represented by two vertices of the triangle.
   -l, --log             Enable file logging
 ```